ietf-wg-webtrans/draft-ietf-webtrans-http3/draft-vvv-webtransport-overview.md

 : A stream is a sequence of bytes that is delivered to the receiving application in the same order as it is transmitted by the sender.
-Streams are assumed to be sufficiently long that they cannot be buffered entirely into memory, thus requiring the transport protocol and the API to provide stream data before the stream is finished.
+Streams are assumed to be sufficiently long that they cannot be buffered entirely into memory, thus requiring the transport protocol and the API to provide partial stream data before the stream is finished.

 Message: